-- 1. During the admissions process, shortlisted students who have disclosed a disability are contacted by the College to ask what adjustments they need putting in place for their visit. - a) Several candidates requested, and were allowed, additional reading time for pre-interview reading, in liaison with their schools. - b) Several candidates were provided with en-suite rooms on disability grounds. - c) Interviews were arranged so that a student with a disability did not need to stay overnight. - d) A personal supporter was provided for students with mental health problems and Asperger's syndrome during interviews. - e) A graduate candidate with visual disturbances relating to noise was provided with a room in a quiet area of College.
+- 1. During the admissions process, shortlisted students who have disclosed a disability are contacted by the College to ask what adjustments they need putting in place for their visit. - a) Several candidates requested, and were allowed, additional reading time for pre-interview reading, in liaison with their schools. - b) Several candidates were provided with en-suite rooms on disability grounds. - c) A personal supporter was provided for students with mental health problems and Asperger's syndrome during interviews. - d) Information was shared where students were to interview at other colleges, to ensure that they were not disadvantaged in any of their other interviews.